-Once we’ve determined how to get down the rapid, we’ll start paddling.
-If the rapid is complex enough that we’ve had to scout it from the shore, I’ll typically have my group go down one boat at a time.
+Once you’ve determined how to get down the rapid, and what safety you’re going to set up, you can start paddling.
+If the route was scouted from the shore, I typically have my group go down one boat at a time.
 Either I or my guiding partner will go down first (we’re the most experienced so the least likely to tip, and then we can paddle to pick up anyone that’s fallen out during the set).

 I’ve included quite a few photos from my guiding partner, Connor, because he took so many great ones on our trip.
 You can check out more of his stuff here.